simple-icons/simple-icons-website-rs/CONTRIBUTING.md

 ## Localization

-- Generate and update locales with `cargo make locales`.
+- Extract translations with `cargo make locales`.
 - Translate po files located at _i18n/locales_ with your favorite editor.
+- The translations are included in the website at compile time.

 ### How to add a new locale